NASA’s Stratospheric Observatory for Infrared Astronomy (SOFIA) Airborne Astronomy Ambassador (AAA) Program

-- Better prepared to advise students on careers in science and technology
+- Better prepared to advise students on careers in STEM fields.

-- Members of the SOFIA AAA educator network, contributing to continued program development and supporting communications and opportunities via electronic communications and social networking
+- Members of the SOFIA AAA educator network, contributing to mutual professional development and continued AAA program implementation via electronic communications and social networking.

 - Flights likely will be during May, June or September, 2015; specific dates are yet TBD.
 Most teams will be scheduled on science flights during the school year.
-SOFIA’s science flight schedule will not be determined until after the AAA application deadline and will be subject to change up to the actual flight date.
+SOFIA’s science flight schedule will be subject to change up to the actual flight dates.

 - Tentatively, a given AAA team will fly twice during their week’s stay in Palmdale, CA.

-- Travel expenses, housing, and meals for required pre-flight meetings, flight, and required post-flight meetings
+- Travel expenses, housing, and meals spanning the dates of required pre-flight meetings, flights, and required post-flight meetings.

-- Substitute teacher costs reimbursed to the school district
+- Substitute teacher costs, to be reimbursed to the school district.

-- Letter certifying additional hours of professional development in pre- and post-flight, and flight hours
+- Letter certifying additional pre-flight, flight, and post-flight hours of professional development.

 - One member must be a full-time science teacher (formal educator) in either middle school or high school.

-- The second member may be a full time in-service formal (classroom) educator in any grade, a full time informal (museum, science center, planetarium, etc.) educator, a community college instructor, or an amateur astronomer with an extensive outreach history.
+- The second member may be an in-service formal (classroom) educator in any subject and grade, or an informal (museum, science center, planetarium, etc.) educator, or a community college instructor, or an amateur astronomer with an extensive outreach history.

-- Complete application (including essays and support letters) received in electronic form by the deadline (May 3, 2013)
+- Complete application (including essays and support letters) must be received in electronic form by the December 22, 2014, 11:59 pm PST, deadline.

-- Participants must be able to walk up a steep and narrow stairway unassisted, sit for an extended period of time in a pressurized cabin and carry flight materials (personal items, briefing books, etc.) unassisted.
+- Participants must be able to walk up a steep and narrow stairway unassisted, sit for an extended period of time in a pressurized cabin, and carry flight materials (personal items, briefing books, etc.) unassisted.

-- Participants must also be able to meet flight surgeon’s safety requirements, including being able to assist in the evacuation of the aircraft in the event of an emergency.
+- Participants also must be able to meet the NASA AFRC flight surgeon’s safety requirements, including being able to assist in the evacuation of the aircraft in the event of an emergency.

-- Applications must be received by May 3, 2013, via website.
+- Applications received by December 22, 2014, 11:59 pm PST, via website.
 No faxed applications will be accepted.
 No mailed applications will be accepted.

-- Both team members must submit the application and attachments.
+- Both team members must submit applications and all attachments (see details below).

 - Teams will be selected based on the information in the application and in the essays.